Chart Color Schemes

 Household Composition

-Currumbin Valley features high concentrations of family households, with a fairly typical median household size
+Currumbin Valley features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.8% of all households, including 38.9% that are couples with children, 33.9% that are couples without children, and 10.6% that are single parent families.
-Non-family households make up the remaining 15.2%, with lone person households at 11.4% and group households comprising 3.7% of the total.
-The median household size is 3.0 people, which matches the average for the Rest of Qld.
+Family households account for 84.8% of all households, including 38.9% couples with children, 33.9% couples without children, and 10.6% single parent families.
+Non-family households constitute the remaining 15.2%, with lone person households at 11.4% and group households making up 3.7%.
+The median household size is 3.0 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households